uodatascience/git-tutorial/README.md

 # Git Tutorial

 ## Install git
-1. Open the command line
+1. Open the command line (e.g. `/Applications/Utilities/Terminal` on a mac)
 2. To check to see if you have git installed
 ```
 git --version